HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/roofFlashingOptions.md

 ---
 sourceLang: cs
-sourceHash: bf6839ca11df4a357d6b728092bb4b3f
+sourceHash: a73105b1491809aa47a7e015cab6ba8b
 autoTranslated: true
 ---

 # Roof cladding and flashing

-Adding flashing to the roof and supplementing eaves in the roof design are essential steps in creating a high-quality roofing project.
-In HiStruct, you can manually add flashing to each side of the roof plane or use the [roof Flashings Generator](roofFlashingGenerator.md) for an entire group of roof planes.
+Roof sheathing and adding flashings to a roof design are essential steps in creating a quality roofing project.
+In HiStruct, you can manually add flashings to each side of a roof plane or use the [Roof Flashings Generator](roofFlashingGenerator.md) for an entire group of roof planes.
+Modeling individual flashings and flashings is easy, and I'll show you how to do it.

 ## Specifying flashings

 The fastest way to create flashings is to use the [roofFlashing Generator](roofFlashingGenerator.md) and then modify the individual elements.
 But all roof flashings can also be defined using [polyline](../instructor-roofs/insertPolyline.md), which specifies the roof edges where the flashings should be applied.

-## Modifying flashing geometry
+## Modifying the flashing geometry

 All flashings can be modified in terms of geometry.
 You can move the polyline vertices to change the position of the flashings.
-You can also adjust the bending angle of some of the flashings.
-The generator does this automatically, but you can change this by clicking *Edit* and then *Geometry* where you can change the angle or geometry of the polyline.
+You can also adjust the bending angle of some of the trims.
+The generator does this automatically, but you can change this by clicking *Edit* and then *Geometry* where you can change the angle or position of the polyline.

 ### Adjusting the angle